Do U.S. Corporations Hire U.S. Educated Skilled Immigrants to Lower their Labor Costs? Evidence from the Audit Industry

-Skilled immigrants play an increasingly important role in the U.S. economy, particularly in information technology (IT) intensive occupations.
-Visa regulation governing their employment by U.S. corporations, however, has remained largely unchanged over the last 25 years or so.
-Policy makers unanimously agree that such visa regulation needs a comprehensive reform.
-Hindering reform is the belief that U.S. corporations hire skilled immigrants to lower the wages of native workers, not to meet the shortfall of skilled labor.
+Immigrants receiving advanced educational degrees in the U.S. play an increasingly important role in the U.S. economy.
+Visa regulation concerning their employment by U.S. corporations, however, is a subset of the overall H-1B visa policy that has remained largely unchanged over the last 25 years or so.
+Policy makers unanimously agree that H-1B visa regulation, particularly concerning US-educated immigrants, needs a comprehensive reform.
+Hindering reform is the belief that U.S. corporations hire H-1B immigrants, whether educated in the U.S. or abroad, to lower the wages of native workers, not to meet the shortfall of skilled labor.
+No systematic evidence exists on the wage-depressing argument related to U.S. educated skilled immigrants.
 We contribute to the debate by examining the wage-depressing argument in the audit industry, which is a significant employer of U.S.-educated skilled immigrants.
 We find no evidence for this argument in our setting.
-Our study should interest researchers and policy makers as it supports the case for regulation reform for immigrants receiving advanced degrees in the U.S.
+Our study should interest researchers and policy makers as it supports the case for delinking the regulation reform for immigrants receiving advanced degrees in the U.S. from the overall H-1B visa reform.

 Keywords: Skilled immigration, H-1B visa reform, Compensation, Human capital, Globalization, Audit industry